antoinegourtay/antoinegourtay/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Baludik on new projects !
+- 📍 I'm based in Nantes
-- 🌱 I’m currently learning how to include machine learning into a event based service
+- 🔭 I’m currently working at Baludik !
+And also on nice side projects 🤫
-- ⚡ Fun fact: ...
+- 🌱 I’m currently learning a lot of thisn especially about machine learning and IA algorithms